 εἴκω eikō i’-ko; Apparently a primary verb; properly to be weak that is yield: – give place.

 Humans have a pale, faint resemblance and representation to God right now, but, according to the New Testament, this will give place to a fuller and more complete likeness of God in the future.
 Patience, we’ll get to it.

 This short expose about likeness is just a brief introduction to this fascinating subject.
 Next week we’ll elaborate on the term image.

 This blog post is an excerpt from chapter 1.2 of the book Origin of Humankind

 I suggest you go to UnlockBibleMeaning.com and take a look at Genesis 1:26.
 Switch to Strong’s and click on 1823 to the right of likeness.
 Then, at the bottom of the annotation that will display on the right, mouseover the bottom of the annotation and click on Hebrew Concordance for H1823.

 You’ll see about 20 verses in the Old Testament that use this Hebrew word.
 Just read them and picture in your mind how these authors use this Biblical Hebrew word.
 They are literal descriptions to help us see what is the reality of God’s environment, just as there’s an explicit description of the special relationship between God and humans who have the likeness of God.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Humans have the Likeness of God – What that Means
+Please use the Social Network links just below to share this information from The Explanation, Humans have the Likeness of God – What that Means